allanvc/mRpostman/README.md

     which causes it to not be shown on the console, or with a considerable delay.

 -   *shared mailbox access not working*: This seems to be another [libcurl’s bug](https://github.com/allanvc/mRpostman/issues/2), although more tests need to be done to confirm it.
 It does not allow the user to connect to a shared mailbox.
-To circumscribe this, if the shared mailbox has a password associated with it, you can try a direct regular connection.
+To circumvent this, if the shared mailbox has a password associated with it, you can try a direct regular connection.

 -   *`xoauth2_bearer` SASL error*: This is related to [old libcurl’s versions](https://curl.se/bug/?i=2487) which causes the access token to not be properly passed to the server.
 This bug was fixed in libcurl 7.65.0.
 The problem is that many Linux distributions, such